elixir-lang/elixir-lang.github.com/getting-started/case-cond-and-if.markdown

     * `trunc(number)`
     * `tuple_size(tuple)`

-Additionally, modules may define their own guard functions, starting usually with "is_".
+Additionally, users may define their own guard functions, usually starting with "is_".

 Keep in mind errors in guards do not leak but simply make the guard fail: